HDFGroup/h5serv/docs/Reference/GroupCollection.rst

 Returns data about the Group collection.

 *Note:* since an arbritrary number of groups may exist within the domain, use the Marker and Limit parameters to iterate though large collections.
-To get the number of groups in the domain, use:
-*GET /* and inspect that groupCount value.

 Request
 ~~~~~~~

 *Parameters:*

- - *Marker:* Iteration marker.
+ - *Marker* [OPTIONAL]: Iteration marker.
 See iteration

- - *Limit:* Maximum number of uuids to return.
+ - *Limit*  [OPTIONAL]: Maximum number of uuids to return.
 See iteration

 .. code-block:: http